reem-shaikh/70DaysOfCode/main/18-12/notes.md

 VM430:1 NaN
 ```

-### 7. Arrays
+## 7. Arrays
-collection of elements/ strings/ booleans.
 in JS, array is a collection of multiple datatypes of elements.
+> collection of elements/ strings/ booleans.
 ```bash
 var arr = [1,"reem",3,4,5.55];
 console.log(arr);
 ```

-## Arrays
-container/ special variable which can hold more than one datatype
+> Array is a container/ special variable which can hold more than one datatype
 Values are stored in indices.
 ```bash
  <script>